 Niche hiring strategies you might be unaware of:

 1. Engaging and nurturing candidates

-Candidate engagement starts from anything that could be emails, advertising, text message, career page or job posting.
-However, engagement during the recruitment process is the first major goal to achieve because candidates deserve to be apprised about their status in the process of evaluation.
+Candidate engagement starts from anything that could be emails, advertising, text message, career page, or job posting.
+However, engagement during the recruitment process is the first major goal because candidates deserve to be apprised about their status in the evaluation process.
 Unfortunately, employers still undermine the value of such communication.
 Use technology to make this easier for your recruiters.
-Technology can also make it feasible to re-engage with a prior candidate pool and circle back to those that didn’t fit for one or the other reason before.
+Technology can also make it feasible to re-engage with a prior candidate pool and circle back to those that didn’t fit for one or the other reason.

 2. Do your homework

 a.
-Know your domain: Knowing your domain gives you more clarity in hiring, it also helps you to find the best sources where you can attract those right talent with similar skills, education and experience.
+Know your domain: Knowing your domain gives you more clarity in hiring, it also helps you to find the best sources where you can attract the right talent with similar skills, education, and experience.
 To know more about the industry, subscribe to industry publications, set up web alerts for newsletters and articles

 But simply networking isn’t enough for optimized niche hiring.
 Even your network must be specialized.
 Share the job listing within specialized networks to find like-minded people who have the skills you need.
 It’ll reduce the candidate pool to those who pass the benchmark you’ve set.
 Using social media tactfully can also act as a powerful tool in specialized networking.

 3. Using the right resources

 Niche hiring is tricky, and you’ll need all the help you can get.
 Using job boards is a pretty common tactic.
 Take it up a notch by posting your job listings on websites and blogs about your niche.
 Reach out to niche boards or make your recruitment website, information-rich.
 With the advent of digitalization, the process of niche hiring can be simplified and optimized with the help of recruitment software.